blevesearch/bleve/index/scorch/segment/zap/README.md

   - next use dictionary to navigate to posting list for a specific term
   - walk posting list
   - if necessary, walk posting details as we go
+  - if location info is desired, consult location bitmap to see if it is there

 ## stored fields section